Kaptain offers several ways to train models (including distributed), tune hyperparameters, and deploy optimized models that autoscale.

 Refer to the MNIST with TensorFlow tutorial for more details about integrating a Tensorflow application with Tensorboard when running code from a notebook cell or in distributed mode via

-When the instance is ready, clicking “Connect” in the instance list will lead you to the TensorBoard UI:
+When the instance is ready, select Connect to open the TensorBoard UI:

 Pipelines are available from the Pipelines menu.
 Details on how to create pipelines are in the pipelines tutorial.